 because, over time, we’ve removed all dependence on root access in our

 software in the name of security, so that we no longer have permission

 to make system-wide changes like this in our startup scripts.
 We now

 rely on you, the system’s administrator, to do it interactively with

 The systemd Unit File

-The PiDP-8/I software version 2017.12.22 used an old-style System V init script to start the PiDP-8/I service, as did all prior releases, including Oscar Vermeulen's final stable release.
+Older stable releases of the PiDP-8/I software used an old-style System V init script to start the PiDP-8/I service.
+This includes Oscar Vermeulen's final stable release.

 One of the features systemd gives us is the ability to set the unit

 to run as user-level service rather than as a system-wide service,